microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc/README.md

 The DAC on the PIC18-Q43 family of microcontrollers has a resolution of 8-bits.
 While it is possible for the microcontroller to resolve the frequency to a higher resolution with the SMT, this program cannot output more than 8-bits of resolution using the internal DAC.

-(It is possible to setup a SPI or I<sup>2</sup>C DAC with more output resolution, however the program will need to be modified.)
+(It is possible to use an external DAC with more output resolution, however the program will need to be modified.)

 ## Summary
 This example shows how the rich set of peripherals in the PIC18-Q43 family of microcontrollers can be used to create a frequency-to-voltage and a voltage-to-frequency converter.